Ao-senXiong/securityChecker/README.md

 ##### description of the lattice
-In the lattice, we have four qulifiers: @unsafe, @untrusted, @trusted and @safe.
+In the lattice, we have four qulifiers: @untrusted, @trusted and @safe.
-Within the scope of @unsafe qulifier, the argument is likely coming from a hacker(which could be possibly identified by some activity pattern), it should be rejected when try to concatenate with existing argument.

 Within the scope of @untrusted, the argument is likely coming from unknown user.
 If the system want to use the argument in any way, it should be sanitized and verified by a sanitizer and format checker.

+Within the scope of @trusted,
+the argument is from trusted source which implies its aim is harmless.
+However, it may need to be passed to a format checker to make its sure it is correct.

+Within the scope of @safe,
+the argument is considered from the trusted source in the right format.

 ##### what type rules are implemented